v-ko/pamet/README.md

 ⚠ **Still in alpha** ⚠ - you'll probably encounter GUI bugs, but the data storage/saving is stable.

+The transition to a web stack is under [active development](https://github.com/users/v-ko/projects/1).

 ## Installation

 ### Via pip